bnacheva/Mapper/Frontend/README.md

-# Backend
+# Frontend

-The backend part of the project is made with Spring Boot.
+The frontend part of the project will represent a mobile application built with Nativescript.